-Services that are covered for you What you must pay when you get these services For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
-Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
-Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient hospital services.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+For outpatient hospital observation services to covered, they must meet the Medicare criteria considered reasonable and necessary.
+Observat services are covered only when provided by th of a physician or another individual authorized licensure law and hospital staff bylaws to adm patients to the hospital or order outpatient tests Note: Unless the provider has written an order you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient hospital services.
+Even if you stay in hospital overnight, you might still be considered "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
-You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
+You can also find more information in a Media sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
-TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.
-Additional services may be covered in accordance Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-Covered services include, but are not limited to: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it \$0 copay for each Medicare-covered visit to an ambulatory surgical center or outpatient hospital facility for hospital services.
-Additional services may be covered in accordance with your Medicaid benefits and guidelines.
-X-rays and other radiology services billed by the hospital
+Th sheet is available on the Web at www.medicare.gov/sites/default/files/2021-10 Inpatient-or-Outpatient.pdf or by calling 1-800 MEDICARE (1-800-633-4227).
+TTY users cal 486-2048.
+You can call these numbers for free hours a day, 7 days a week.